 Students should start with the body of the speech which features the major arguments and ideas.
 Students should take their main points with supporting research and decide an order.
-Major points might inform the audience of an issue, challenge assumptions the audience may have, or encourage the audience to visualize what the world might be like.
+Major points might inform the audience of an issue, challenge assumptions the audience may have, compel the audience to make a personal change, or encourage the audience to visualize what the world might be like.
 Some questions to consider: What argument or idea makes the most logical sense to start with?
 What does the audience need to know or understand before they can accept later arguments?
+Which point most persuasively calls the audience to action?
 Many students want to start by writing the introduction first, but the student can't introduce a speech without understanding what is in that speech and how the arguments will be organized.